Natural Dyeing with Avocado dye

 Stir to make sure that the fiber is moving freely and that the modifier is reaching all areas of the fiber.
 Leave for fifteen minutes. the color should turn to a darker and duller tone.
 Remove from dye bath, rinse well and dry.

-The following illustration shows the modified tones from the original color.
-Original avocado color is on the left, followed by the lemon juice modified color and the iron water modified color is on the right
+The following illustration shows the modified tones in the dyed yarn and dyed fabric from the original color.
+Original color is on the left, followed by the lemon juice modified color and the iron water modified color is on the right

-Also, the illustration at the bottom shows the original color obtained from the avocado skins and pits on the right and on the left is the result obtained by using the leaves of the avocado tree.
+Also, the illustration at the bottom shows the original color obtained from the avocado skins and pits on the dyed yarn and dyed fabric on the right and on the left is the result obtained by using the leaves of the avocado tree.
 I have printed the leaf onto the fabric.
 If you want to learn how to do Eco Print on fabric read here.

-Here are some really cool natural dyeing tutorials that you may like:
+Here are some really cool tutorials that you may like, (using natural dyes from the kitchen and garden):

 - How to make natural black dye with acorns